Communication & Theatre

 Examination and analysis of the processes and products of various media industries, theories, methodologies, and aesthetics, with a focus on understanding and learning to critique the ways in which the media, their texts, and audiences exist within a set of increasingly complex relationships.
 Prereq: COMM 220, COMM 101, or JRNL 250 (formerly ENGL 250).

-Producing For Digital Media is designed to provide career-ready digital media producing experiences, prac!icing the many facets of digital content creation for the converged environment including producing in the live television studio, shooting and editing on location, creating in the media production workspace, and publishing to the web.
+Producing For Digital Media is designed to provide career-ready digital media producing experiences, practicing the many facets of digital content creation for the converged environment including producing in the live television studio, shooting and editing on location, creating in the media production workspace, and publishing to the web.
 Prereqs: COMM 121 and COMM 321 or COMM 325.

 Basic news writing and reporting, stressing electronic media.
 Offered in fall.
 Prereq: ENGL 110 or permission of instructor.